mhmdrdwn/biosim_inf200/doc/index.rst

 Annual Cycle
 ------------
-The stages of annual cycle on the island are supposed as the seasons on Rossum island are:
+The stages of annual cycle on the island supposed as the seasons on Rossum island are:

 1. **Feeding**: Each animal tries to eat an amount of F of food.
 But how much they feed depends on available food in the cell.
 Herbivores eat fodder while carnivores eat herbivores.